The Lord's Brother

 Sources and Parallels

-James is one of two epistles addressed to Jewish believers.
+The Epistle of James is one of two New Testament books addressed to Jewish believers.
 The other is Hebrews.
 (The meaning of the opening words in 1 Peter is debatable.)
-The feature of James marking it as Jewish is its preoccupation with living according to the law.
+The feature marking James's work as Jewish is its preoccupation with living according to the law.
 Jews did not lose their zeal for the law when they became believers in Christ.
 Certainly James did not.
 He was a strong voice in the church arguing that the law should remain the proper rule of life for any Jew (Acts 21:18-24).
 But in his epistle, James is less concerned with the letter of the law than with its spirit.
 He says nothing about the sacrifices and ceremonies of the outmoded Mosaic system.
 He refrains from dwelling on particular commandments in the Old Testament.
-Although he refers often to the law, it is the law viewed in its essence, as a description of how we make love practical.
-He endorses Jesus’ teaching that the law may be summarized as our obligation to love our neighbor as ourselves (James 2:8; compare with Matt.
-22:37-40), and he makes this obligation supreme by giving it such titles as the law of liberty (James 1:25; 2:12) and the royal law (James 2:8).
-Therefore, since the book perfectly reflects Jesus’ own view of the law, it is good reading not just for Jews, but for all believers.
+Although he often refers to the law, it is the law viewed in its essence, as a prescription for making love practical.
+He endorses Jesus’ teaching that the law governing relations between man and man may be summarized as an obligation to love our neighbor as ourselves (Jas.
+2:8; compare with Matt.
+22:37-40), and he makes this obligation supreme by giving it such titles as the law of liberty (Jas.
+1:25; 2:12) and the royal law (Jas.
+2:8).
+Therefore, since the Epistle of James perfectly reflects Jesus’ own view of the law, it is good reading not just for Jews, but for all believers.
 And by teaching us that good works flow from love, it succeeds in its purpose, which is to define true godliness.

-It is evident throughout the book that James’s thinking was profoundly molded by the thinking of his older brother.
-Yet he had not been one of the disciples who walked with Him day by day during His ministry.
+The parallels between the two works illustrate how profoundly James’s thinking was molded by his older brother.
+Yet James had not been one of the disciples who walked with Jesus day by day during His ministry.
 Perhaps the mind of Jesus shines out so clearly from the writings of James because he listened to his brother all through his formative years.
 Many of the ideas that Jesus presented in His public ministry must have taken shape many years earlier.
 If so, it would not be at all surprising if He shared them to some extent with His own family.